DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/agents.md

 By default the AI uses a set of Waypoints that are fixed in the scene.
 This is not ideal for our final goal, but to get us started we'll use this approach.
 Later we'll dynamically generate Waypoints in the painting itself.
 For now, add a number of waypoints (Game Objects with the MWayPoint script attached).
 Five is a reasonable number with some in the air and some on the ground.
 Make each one a "Next Way Point" for all points.
 Make one of them the starting target for the Dragon.

+By default Malbers prefabs use the `Default` layer as their Ground layer.
+This can result in odd effects such as landing on the tops of objects in the scene.
+Create a new layer called `Ground` and set the `Ground Layer` property in the `Animal` script to use this layer instead of default.

 Now, when you press play, your dragon will move around the scene from waypoint to waypoint.

 ### Visiting Points of Interest